codesilva/codesilva.github.io/_drafts/derivando-enumerators-de-fibers.md

 ## Traversor Limitations

 Our Enumerator is good enough.
 It covers the most cases.
 But there are some limitations.
-We can't, for example, have an infinite loop inside of the producer block - as we did in the last article.
 We can't have `next` or `rewind` methods on the consumer side.
 We can't have external iterators.

 This limitation is due to the fact that the Yielder produces all values at once.
 The lazyness we have so far is due to